Difference Between Ionic and Covalent Bond

 The bond occurs between a metal and a non-metal, and one of the most common examples of such a compound is salt (NaCl), in which Sodium (Na) is a metal and Chlorine (Cl) is a non-metal.

-As one of the molecules in an ionic compound is electron deficient, while the other molecule is electron-rich, it creates a force of attraction between the two molecules.
+One of the molecules in an ionic compound is electron deficient, while the other molecule is electron-rich, creating a force of attraction between the two molecules.

-The electrostatic force of attraction results in the interaction between the two molecules, resulting in the sharing of electrons from the electron-rich atom to the electron-deficient atom.
+The electrostatic force of attraction results in the interaction between the two molecules, sharing electrons from the electron-rich atom to the electron-deficient atom.

 The donor atom or molecule completely transfers the atom to the receiver molecule or atom, resulting in a strong and clean bond between the two molecules.

-Some of the characteristics of such ionic compounds are their high melting points and high electrical conductivity in a molten or dissolved state.
+Such ionic compounds’ characteristics are their high melting points and high electrical conductivity in a molten or dissolved state.
 Ionic compounds are also highly soluble in water.

 What is Covalent Bond?